He's an Ironman. COVID-19 nearly killed him

 It was March 17, the last day she was allowed in the hospital under new visitor prohibitions.
 The state now had 60 COVID-19 cases, and epidemiologists were two days from acknowledging that the virus had reached broad, community-transmission levels.

-The sister-in-law ducked into the room one last time to hug O'Donnell.
-Reality became clearer after that, O'Donnell said, and he believed he was going to be OK.
+Inman ducked into the room one last time to hug her brother.
+Reality became clearer after that, O’Donnell said, and he believed he was going to be OK.

 “Don’t stop, don’t quit, keep moving forward,” he thought, repeating the mantra that fueled his Ironman finish.